- Last Updated: Friday, 30 August 2019 14:38

 - Allow ample room for air circulation in the kiln during the firing process as heat work and adequate oxygen can influence the glaze appearance.

-- Many of the Elements™ produce interesting effects at cone 6 but will change color.
+- Many of the Elements™ produce interesting effects at higher firing temperatures (cone 6) but will change color.
 We recommend testing to determine color, surface characteristics, and movement prior to use.

 Pottery Cascade™ acts as a flux, creating additional movement, which allows glazes to react and produce stunning results.

 Use Elements™ to create a design with layering and glaze combinations.

 Use Elements™ or Elements™ Chunkies to create a design with layering and glaze combinations.
 Vary the number of coats and ware used to achieve different results.